-Ekso Bionics develop and manufacture powered exoskeleton bionic devices that can be strapped on as wearable robots to enhance the strength, mobility, and endurance of soldiers and paraplegics.
-These assistive robots have a variety of applications in the medical, military, industrial, and consumer markets.
+Ekso Bionics Holdings Inc. is a company that develops and manufactures powered exoskeleton bionic devices that can be strapped on as wearable robots to enhance the strength, mobility, and endurance of soldiers and paraplegics.
+These robots have a variety of applications in the medical, military, industrial, and consumer markets.
 It enables individuals with any amount of lower extremity weakness, including those who are paralyzed, to stand up and walk.